jonashackt/crossplane-training/04-compositions-xrds-claims.md

 Since defining your own CompositeResourceDefinitions and Compositions is the main work todo with Crossplane, it's always good to know the full Reference documentation which can be found here https://docs.crossplane.io/latest/concepts/compositions/

-One of the things to know is that Crossplane automatically injects some common 'machinery' into the manifests of the XRDs and Compositions: https://docs.crossplane.io/latest/concepts/composite-resources/

-## 4.2 Create your first Composite Resource Definition (XRD)

-All possible fields an XRD can have [are documented in the docs](https://docs.crossplane.io/latest/concepts/composite-resource-definitions/).
+> 📝 All possible fields an XRD can have [are documented in the docs](https://docs.crossplane.io/latest/concepts/composite-resource-definitions/).

 The field `spec.versions.schema` must contain a OpenAPI schema, which is similar to the ones used by any Kubernetes CRDs.
 They determine what fields the XR (and Claim) will have.
 The full CRD documentation and a guide on how to write OpenAPI schemas [could be found in the Kubernetes docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).

-### 4.2.1 Scaffold a Composite Resource Definition (XRD)
+### 4.1.1 Scaffold a Composite Resource Definition (XRD)

 When [starting to create a XRD](https://docs.upbound.io/xp-arch-framework/building-apis/building-apis-xrds/#authoring-an-xrd) you may want to start with this scaffold: